SENSE-Lab-OSU/SENSE-Lab-OSU.github.io/_people/NS.md

 ### Bio

-I'm an enthusiastic Graduate student at The Ohio State University.
-I like to learn intriguing new things all the time.
-I have always been interested in how technology around us works.
-My childhood interest in engineering started with Cars followed by self-driving vehicles and now matured into designing Machine Learning Algorithms in general.
-Get in touch if you'd like to collaborate, know more or just chit-chat :D
+I am a researcher at Department of Electrical and computer engineering at The Ohio State University.
+I primarily work on radar imaging problems applied to a variety of problems and compressive sensing.
+We also develop wearable sensors that acquire physiological signals and compute relavant summary statistics on the edge.

 <hr>

 ### Research Interests

-Concepts: Machine Learning, Bayesian Deep Learning, Signal Processing, Compressive Sensing. <br>
+Concepts: Machine Learning, Signal Processing, Compressive Sensing and Information theory. <br>
-Broad Application Areas: Healthcare, Climate Change, Social welfare.
+Broad Application Areas: Healthcare, Synthetic aperture radar.

 <hr>